arinaldi118/documentacion/standards.md

 ### 2.8- Mappers

-They are used to centralize the corresponding logic of converting the data that arrive to us into the objects we handle in our application.
+They are used to centralize the corresponding logic of converting the data that arrives to us into the objects we handle in our application.
 As an advantage we also have the reuse of them at the different entry points where it applies.

 &nbsp;